Your Book-Coaching Journey

 The email course is delivered right to your inbox in six parts.
 Within a week of signing up, you'll have a better understanding of the role of a book coach and will be ready to enroll in the Advanced Book Coach Certification course.

-+ When can I enroll in the Advanced Book Coach Certification course?
++ When can I enroll in the Advanced Book Coach Training course?

-The Advanced Book Coach Certification course will be available on a rolling basis starting April 1, 2019.
-You may enroll at any time and go through the course at your own pace.
-We recommend taking 3-6 months to go through the full course.
+The Advanced Book Coach Training course is available at any time.
+You can move through the course at your own pace, though we recommend taking 5-6 months to go through the full course and complete the practicums.

-+ Do I need to apply for the Advanced Book Coach Certification course?
++ Do I need to apply for the Advanced Book Coach Training course?
 If so, how do I apply?

-To enroll in the online Advanced Book Coach Certification course, you do not need to apply for the Advanced Book Coach Certification course.
-Note, however, that the Book Coach Basic Training email course is a prerequisite for the Advanced course, so if you enroll in the Advanced course without going through Basic Training, we may hold your enrollment until you have completed the Basic Training course.
+You do not need to apply to enroll in the Advanced Book Coach Training course.
+Note, however, that the Book Coach Basic Training email course is a prerequisite for the Advanced Training course, so if you enroll in the Advanced Training course without going through Basic Training, we may hold your enrollment until you have completed the Basic Training course.

-+ Is there anything I need to do prior to starting the Advanced Book Coach Certification course?
++ Is there anything I need to do prior to starting the Advanced Book Coach Training course?

-You must complete the Basic Training email course and enroll in the Advanced Book Coach Certification course.
+You must complete the Basic Training email course and enroll in the Advanced Book Coach Training course.

 These books are not provided as part of the course, so you may check them out from your local library, or otherwise borrow or purchase them.

-+ How long will it take me to complete the Advanced Book Coach Certification course?
++ How long will it take me to complete the Advanced Book Coach Training course?

-We estimate that it will take the average student 6 months to complete the Advanced Book Coach Certification course and earn certification.
+We estimate that it will take the average student 6 months to complete the Advanced Book Coach Training course.
 That said, the course could be completed in a minimum of 3 months, and students are welcome to take as much time as they need to complete the practicum portions of the course, so it could take much longer.
 The exact timing will depend on each student and their schedule.

 + What do the practicums entail?